ethereum-optimism/optimism-tutorial/README.md

 yarn compile
 ```

+> **Side note:**  Previously, we had a plain `yarn compile` command that was used to compile your contracts.
+Since the recent stable release of [`@eth-optimism/plugins`](https://github.com/ethereum-optimism/plugins/releases/tag/v1.0.0-alpha.2), we made some minor changes to the workflow for compiling, deploying, and testing your contracts (all of which we will cover in this tutorial as we progress, so don't worry if it's not clear about how these pieces fit together yet).
+But, we think these changes profoundly improve the developer experience!
+So, we hope you enjoy the boost to your workflow from these changes.
+And as always, if you have any feedback, comments, or concerns, don't be a stranger 😊 and let us know how we can help by posting a message in our [Discord server](https://discord.gg/NypkmfSkkw)!!

 Congrats, you're ready to deploy an application to Optimistic Ethereum!
 It really is that easy.

-You can verify that everything went well by checking the `artifacts` folder that should be generated whenever you run `yarn compile`.
+You can verify that everything went well by checking the two artifact directories (`artifacts` for use on the EVM and `artifacts-ovm` for use on the OVM) and the two cache directories (`cache` and `cache-ovm`) that should be generated whenever you run `yarn compile`.

-Alongside the normal compiler output located at `artifacts/contracts/ERC20.sol/ERC20.json`, you should also see `artifacts/contracts/ERC20.sol/ERC20-ovm.json` (or `artifacts/contracts/ERC20.sol/ERC20.ovm.json` if you're using an older version of `@eth-optimism/plugins`).
+> **Side note:** Secretly, we hid the logic for this quick command within your `package.json`.
+There are actually _two_ compilation steps being run here, sequentially.
+First, `yarn compile` runs `yarn compile:evm` which obviously compiles your ERC20 contract and spits out an artifacts folder for use on the EVM.
+The second command being run in this step is, of course, 💃 `yarn compile:ovm` 🕺, which has a similar process, but instead uses a different naming of filepaths (which we make use of later 😉).

-Here, `-ovm.json` signifies that this file has been compiled for the OVM, the **O**ptimistic **V**irtual **M**achine, as opposed to the Ethereum Virtual Machine.
+Here, `artifacts-ovm` signifies that the contracts contained in this directory have been compiled for the OVM, the **O**ptimistic **V**irtual **M**achine, as opposed to the Ethereum Virtual Machine.

 ### Running Optimistic Ethereum locally

-For the awesome tests that you _really_ came here for, you're going to need to deploy your ERC20 contract to Optimistic Ethereum.
+To simulate a development environment that is as close to mainnet Optimistic Ethereum while still being local, you're we recommend replicating the layer 1 Ethereum chain and the layer 2 Optimism chain.
-Fortunately, we have a handy dandy [integrations repo](https://github.com/ethereum-optimism/optimism-integration) all set for you to run your own local instance of Optimistic Ethereum!
+Fortunately, we have a handy dandy [integrations repo](https://github.com/ethereum-optimism/optimism-integration) all nicely dockerized for you to run your own local instance of Optimistic Ethereum!

 Let's get our local instance setup by running these commands: